- Started in the 1960s as separate space labs in Groningen, Leiden and Utrecht.

-- changed name in 2005 to SRON Netherlands Institute for Space Research.
+- Was renamed SRON Netherlands Institute for Space Research in 2005

-- is the national expertise institute for space research in the Netherlands.
+- Is the national expertise institute for space research in The Netherlands and advises the Dutch government

 As of 2010 the annual reports are biennial and as of 2012 in an online format.